 - F. Public Meetings - a.
-The Administrator shall hold public meetings, at a minimum, once every three months.
+The Administrator shall hold public meetings, at a minimum, once every three months, the5.
 The Administrator shall, at a public meeting, provide the community served with the following: - i.
-An update on the performance of the designated system; - ii.
-An overview of the designated system's financial health; - iii.
+An update on the performance of the designated water system; - ii.
+An overview of the designated-water system's financial health; - iii.
 An update on major projects or plans; - iv.
 An update on any changes to water or sewer rates; and - v.
-An update on any other significant matters related to the designated system. - b.
+An update on any other significant matters related to the designated water-system. - b.
 The Administrator shall discuss the following topics during a regularly scheduled public meeting or hold additional public meetings prior to taking any of the following actions: - i.
 Development of a Community Accountability and Engagement Plan; - ii.
-Development of Post-Administrator Drinking Water Service Plan and/or Post-Administrator Sewer Service Plan; - iii.
+Development of Post-Administrator Drinking Water Service Plan; and/or Post-Administrator Sewer Service Plan; - iii.
 Establishing a final operating budget; - iv.
 Entering into significant long-term contracts; - v.
-Approving and/or entering into contracts for significant planning projects or infrastructure improvements, - vi.
-Entering into significant financing commitments, including any financing agreements with the State Water Board, - vii.
-Adoption of final system policies, and - viii.
-Altering water or sewer rates, as set forth in Health and Safety Code section 116686, subd. (d)(2) or Water Code section 13289.5, subd. (f)(2). - c.
-Meetings shall be held in accordance with applicable laws and public health guidelines at the time of the meeting.
-If possible, consider meeting locations that are convenient for the community either in-person, virtually, or through a combination of in-person and virtual methods. - d.
-The Administrator will take reasonable efforts to provide a ten-day notice of the public meeting to all affected ratepayers, renters, and property owners, unless applicable law requires a longer public noticing period.
-Consistent with applicable laws, the public meeting notice period may be decreased or eliminated where emergency repairs are necessary to provide water or sewer access or there is an immediate public health and safety need to expedite contract and/or funding processes.
+Approving and/or entering into contracts for significant planning projects or infrastructure improvements,

-&lt;sup>5 In cases where the same administrator has been appointed to a designated system for water and sewer services this public meeting can be combined to cover both appointments.
+5 In cases where the same administrator has been appointed to a designated system for water and sewer services this public meeting can be combined to cover both appointments.